zephyrproject-rtos/zephyr/boards/riscv/tlsr9518adk80d/doc/index.rst

 Serial Port
 -----------

 The TLSR9518A SoC has 2 UARTs.
-The Zephyr console output is assigned to UART0 in the ``boards/riscv/tlsr9518adk80d/tlsr9518adk80d_defconfig`` file.
+The Zephyr console output is assigned to UART0.
 The default settings are 115200 8N1.

 Programming and debugging